pulumi/docs/reference/how.md

 Now, suppose that we change the instance size from `t2.micro` to `t2.nano`.
 This time, the engine will not create another security group, because it exists in the checkpoint file.
 The engine then makes a "replace" call to the AWS provider.
 Since changing the instance size requires recreating the EC2 instance, a new instance of size `t2.nano` is created.
 Once the creation is successful, the original `t2.micro` instance is deleted.

-TODO: consider diagrams showing the changes in resource state
+🚧 TODO:consider diagrams showing the changes in resource state